rosekamallove/rosekamal.love/posts/4-applying-for-internships.md

 one platform find a good internship with a decent pay and with opportunity to learn, and apply for that internship only to be ghosted by them.

-You get demotivated, all the confidence that you have been gathering when learning and buildng projects shatters into a million pieces.
+You get demotivated, all the confidence that you have been gathering when learning and building projects shatters into a million pieces.
 You start question yourself, your life decisions and then start complaining.

 **My friend, I got you covered 🥺**